quasar-gfx/QUASAR/README.md

     libswresample-dev \
     libavfilter-dev
 ```
 NVIDIA GPUs are highly reccomended.
 Ensure you have CUDA.
+Tested on CUDA 12 and up.

-Optional: Follow instructions [here](https://docs.nvidia.com/video-technologies/video-codec-sdk/12.0/ffmpeg-with-nvidia-gpu/index.html) for installing FFMPEG from source with CUDA.
+Optional: Follow instructions [here](https://docs.nvidia.com/video-technologies/video-codec-sdk/12.0/ffmpeg-with-nvidia-gpu/index.html) for installing FFMPEG from source with CUDA hardware acceleration.

 ```
-# Mac (not reccomended for streaming, but works)
+# Mac (works best as a client for receiving and viewing streams, and not reccomended for streaming)
 brew install cmake glew ffmpeg
 ```

 # Building
 ```
-mkdir build
-cd build
+mkdir build ; cd build
-cmake ..
-make -j
+cmake ..; make -j
 ```

-In the `build` directory, there will be a folder called `apps`,
+In the `build` directory, there will be a folder called `apps`.

 # Sample Apps